 ADDITIONAL CHARGES PER YEAR: One compulsory excursion with an approximate cost of \$30.
 One optional excursion with an approximate cost of \$50.
-An optional Field Trip/Camp may be offered in 2020.
+An optional Field Trip/Camp may be offered in 2021.

-Non-WACE Courses
+Non-WACE Programs

-In addition to the Foundation courses which are detailed in Appendix 2: Summary of Courses, Belmont City College also offers the following courses and programs which are designed to suit those students who are ineligible to achieve a Western Australian Certificate of Education (WACE).
+Belmont City College offers the following courses and programs which are designed to suit those students who are ineligible to achieve a Western Australian Certificate of Education (WACE).